aspose-pdf-cloud/aspose-pdf-for-aws-sdk/dotnet-client/docs/ApiApi.md

 <a name="pdfwebapilockpost"></a>
 # **PdfWebapiLockPost**
-> FileResponse PdfWebapiLockPost (List<FileParameter> files, string passw)
+> FileResponse PdfWebapiLockPost (string password, List<byte[]> files)

 Lock document.

-Locks a document with the provided password and optional files.
+Locks the provided document with a specified password to restrict access to authorized users only.
+Upload the file and provide a password, and the service will apply the password protection to secure the document.
+Optionally, you can include additional files to further enhance the security of the document.

 ### Example
 ```csharp